Best Wheel Paint: Customize Your Worn-Out Wheels

 - $25 and up: If you are paying this much, expect to find premium wheel paint kits that come with almost everything you need to paint your wheels.
 Some kits may only include two separate cans for a base coat and a topcoat, while other more expensive options may also include a primer.

 This is the number-one factor when it comes to painting your wheels.
 The most popular color is silver, but you may also seek the best black wheel paint.
 Still, you may want to think outside the box and paint your wheels a bright color such as blue or red.

 Once you decide what color you want to paint your wheels, you must select the type of finish you want: matte, satin, or high gloss.
-Matte has a flattering shine, the gloss has a high shine, and satin is in between the two.
+Matte has a flattering shine, gloss has a high shine, and satin is in between the two.
 The choice is a personal preference, but you should select one that goes well with your vehicle's paint job.

-- Wheel Material: Determine what type of metal your wheel is made of before you select a paint.
+- Wheel Material.
+Determine what type of metal your wheel is made of before you select a paint.
 For example, you may require the best spray paint for alloy wheels which are made of light materials such as aluminum, nickel, magnesium, or a combination of all three.
 Conversely, you may require paint geared towards steel wheels.

-Best Wheel Paint Reviews & Recommendations 2019
+Best Wheel Paints Reviews & Recommendations 2021

 - The best way to paint car rims is to remove the rims from your vehicle and clean the wheels, which includes removing paint chips and rust.
 If you leave the tires on, place index cards under the rim between the tire and rim to protect against overspray.
 Then spray the wheel with a back-and-forth motion.